ebelliveau/kafka2slides/README.md

 # kafka2slides
-Y'all wanna build a slide deck and only have Kafka and a Google Slides account?
+Have you ever wanted to build a slide deck but only have Kafka and a Google Slides account?
 Look no further!